Deducteam/hol2dk/README.md

 b.sig: signature (types, constants, axioms, definitions)

-b.thm: map from proof step index to theorem name
+b.thm: map from theorem indexes having a name to their name

 b.thp: map every useful theorem index to its name and position (similar to f.thm but with position)

 f.nbp: number of proof steps

-f.pos: array providing the positions in b.prf of each proof step index
+f.pos: array providing the positions in b.prf of each theorem index

-f.use: array lastuse such that lastuse.(i) = 0 if i is a named theorem, the highest proof step index using i if there is one, and -1 otherwise
+f.use: array lastuse such that lastuse.(i) = 0 if i is a named theorem, the highest theorem index using i if there is one, and -1 otherwise

 n.sti: starting index (in f.prf) of theorem n